Lordstown Endurance: Powertrain

-While the W-15 was a range extended electric pickup, the Endurance eschews the range extender and is a plug-in electric vehicle that uses four individual wheel hub motors.
-As announced at its premiere in June 2020, the Endurance will be the first consumer-market EV to use in-hub motors; the combined output is estimated to be 600 hp, with a total peak / continuous torque output of 4400 / 2000 lbft.
-The Endurance will be able to tow trailers up to 7500 lb.
+While the W-15 was a range extended electric pickup, the Endurance design discarded the range extender and is a plug-in electric vehicle that uses four individual wheel hub motors.
+As announced at its premiere in June 2020, the Endurance was the first consumer-market EV to use in-hub motors; the combined output is estimated to be 600 hp, with a total peak / continuous torque output of 4400 / 2000 lbft.
+The Endurance was reported to be able to tow trailers up to 7500 lb.
 The estimated range was 250 mi using a high-voltage storage battery of unknown capacity.

 For the production Endurance, the output was revised to 515 hp and 4720 lbft with a towing capacity of 8000 lb.
 The EPA estimated the range at 174 mi, based on a tested consumption of 48 mpge on the combined (city/highway) cycle and a battery capacity of 109 kW-hr.

 The hub motors are licensed from Elaphe Propulsion Technologies, a company based in Slovenia.
 Each in-hub motor was expected to weigh 70 lb, which increases the unsprung mass, but Lordstown CEO Burns was confident the suspension and software being developed for the Endurance would overcome these challenges.
 The final weight of the hub motors used on the production Endurance is 85 lb each.

 Chassis

-At the rear, the Endurance uses a beam axle on leaf springs.
+The Endurance uses a steel body structure, with aluminum fenders, hood, doors and tailgate, as well as a 5'8" composite bed, giving it a total claimed curb weight of 6450 lb.
+At the front, the Endurance uses double wishbone suspension with coilovers, while at the rear, it uses a beam axle on leaf springs.